tejaswigowda/book.programmingthecloud.com/src/fewtech/js/operators.md

 var x = 2 + 3;
 ```

-The assignment operator has 2 operands, commany known as the
+The assignment operator has 2 operands, commonly known as the
 left-hand-side (`var x`) and the right-hand-side (`2 + 3`).
 The default execution sequence dicatates that the left-hand-side be
 evaluated by the interpreter first.
 The assignment operator changes
 this.
 It dictates that the right-hand-side is evaluated first.
 Thus the
-expression `2 + 3` is evaluated (=`5`) and then is **assigned to the
+expression `2 + 3` is evaluated (`5`) and then is **assigned** to the
 left-hand-side.
-That is, the variable declaration and assignmnet happens
+That is, the variable declaration and assignment happens
 after the right-hand-side expression is evaluated.

-The other operators also alter the execution sequence.
+All other operators also alter the execution sequence.
 The interpreter
 uses the precedence order to evaluate operators.
-The following tabel
+The following table
-lists the precedence of each Js operator.
+lists the precedence of each JS operator.

 <div style='overflow:auto'>